heatblazer/udp-tcp-daemon/README.md

     15.11.2016: old hotswap logic moved to the timer based hotswap.
     15.11.2016: config support time based hotswaps and the size based.
     16.11.2016: Now we have a Logger class accessible form everywhere.
+    16.11.2016: I have to test in lab env. the QWavWriter.

 ***